Nursing or Baby Bottle Decay

 - Use a wet cloth or gauze to wipe your child’s teeth and gums after each feeding.
 This helps remove any excess sugar preventing the chance for bacteria to form.

-If live in or around Irvine and you suspect your child has baby bottle tooth decay, contact our office or schedule an appointment for a consultation today.
+If you live in or around Irvine and you suspect your child has baby bottle tooth decay, contact our office or schedule an appointment for a consultation today.